sjentsch/lsjDocs/Ch01/Ch01_WhyStats_2.rst

 In short there are a lot of critical questions that you can not answer with statistics, but the answers to those questions will have a huge impact on how you analyse and interpret data.
-And thit is the reason why you should always think of statistics as a *tool* to help you learn about your data.
+And this is the reason why you should always think of statistics as a *tool* to help you learn about your data.
 No more and no less.
 It is a powerful tool to that end, but there is no substitute for careful thought.